 Becoming an eBay Top Rated Seller should be the first order of business for anyone hoping to make a living on eBay.
-TRS status doesn't just help you stand out from other sellers—it can also decrease your final value fees by 10% and give you $30 per quarter toward Promoted Listings.
+TRS status doesn't just help you stand out from other sellers—it can also decrease your final value fees by 10%.
 That means more sales at a lower cost.

 Luckily, getting there takes less work than you might expect.
 Just about anyone can become a Top Rated Seller.
 But with a little elbow grease, you can become an eBay TRS within 90 days of creating an account—or just a couple weeks of getting serious.